morrillt/Kamboochinator/00-ProjectOverview.md

 | Developed [Milestone 1 Instructions](./07-Milestone1Instructions.md)         | Broke down into manageable, verifiable steps                               | `MasterPlan`, `InstructionsGenerator`, `ComponentSpecifications` `DirectoryStructure`  |
 | Reviewed implementation steps                                                | Amazing results                                                            | None                                                                                   |
 | Received positive feedback on project structure                              | Made me laugh when I uploaded all files to GPT-4 and asked for feedback    | None                                                                                   |

+## Notes
+### 3.14
+1. Now with all my instructions ready to go.
+Smooth is slow slow is fast?
+2.Time to move to building.